Data-driven Characterization of Near-Surface Velocity in the San Francisco Bay Area: A Stationary and Spatially Varying Approach: Model Evaluation

-These results suggest that modifying the shallow layers using the proposed stationary or spatially varying model will enhance ground motion predictions across the frequency range.
-Incorporating along-depth variability will further improve these predictions.
+These results suggest that modifying the shallow layers using the proposed stationary or spatially varying model could potentially enhance ground motion predictions for a wide range of frequencies of engineering interest.
+Incorporating along-depth variability will further improve these predictions in the high-frequency regime.
+Three-dimensional validation simulations are necessary, as mentioned above, to validate this hypothesis.